WORKING HARD FOR YOUR FAMILY SCHEDULE A CONSULTATION

 The Internal Revenue Service (IRS), however, has specific rules regarding how the funds are treated after the death of the account holder.
 The rules can be complex and not easy to understand, so it is important to consult with an experienced estate planning attorney when you inherit a retirement account.

-If you’re in or around Redlands, California, and you have questions or concerns about your retirement account or a loved one who has designated you as a beneficiary, contact the estate planning attorneys at The Elder & Disability Law Firm, APC.
+If you’re in or around Redlands, California, and you have questions or concerns about your retirement account or a loved one who has designated you as a beneficiary, contact the estate planning team at The Elder & Disability Law Firm, APC.
 We will review your situation and advise you of your best options to avoid unnecessary taxes upon inheriting a retirement account.
 We also proudly serve clients in Ranch Cucamonga, Riverside, and Palm Springs, California.

 What Happens to a Decedent’s Retirement Account?